How to Open an Escrow Account for Business

 It doesn’t matter whether this is your first time selecting an escrow provider for your business, or if you’re very experienced with escrow.
 It’s always smart to evaluate (or re-evaluate) your options when selecting a service provider for your next deal.

-Fintech is changing escrow services, in a good way.
+Fintech has changed escrow services, in a good way.

 With the advent of fintech, many financial service providers are getting smarter, and that benefits you.
-When applied to escrow services, fintech can create advantages that were only dreamed of, just a few years ago.
-The most advanced escrow providers can leverage a network of banks and credit unions to not only get a return on your escrow account while those funds are locked away, but to optimize that return with nationally competitive rates.
+When applied to escrow services, fintech can create advantages that were only dreams just a few years ago.
+The most advanced escrow providers will leverage a network of banks to provide the highest level of safety for escrow funds.

-By leveraging fintech, certain escrow providers can guarantee the safety of your funds through by providing access to FDIC / NCUA insurance for your entire balance.
-You’re probably thinking about the limits with FDIC and NCUA, and how those are incredibly low when compared to the size of most business deals that need escrow.
-And, you’re right.
-The FDIC / NCUA limit of $250,000 per depositor / financial institution also applies to business.
-But, fintech has found a way to increase those limits.
+By leveraging fintech, certain escrow providers can guarantee the safety of your funds by obtaining FDIC insurance on your entire balance.
+If you’re familiar with FDIC insurance, you know that the limits are incredibly low compared to the size of most business deals that need escrow.
+It’s true that the FDIC limit of $250,000 at each institution per account ownership category also applies to all eligible escrow funds held in a member bank.
+Fortunately, our company has developed technology that provides access to extended government protection.